 With snowy ski fields, coastal sushi markets, and plentiful hot spring towns, this underrated corner of Japan has a lot going for it, yet still feels untouched by mainstream tourism.
 It’s also pretty far from Tokyo, and a bit expensive to reach via the Shinkansen, so it’s a great place to visit by bus.

-Tokyo to Tōhoku: A sample 3-day itinerary
+Tokyo to Tōhoku: Sample three-day itinerary

 Day 1: Tokyo to Mt.
 Zaō